How do you get a HVAC Certification?

 - EEO Respect and Anti-Harassment

 - North American Technician Excellence (NATE) Core exams

 - OSHA 10 General construction

-Employers are demanding that their entry level employees have the basic understanding of systems, as well as the soft skills needed to deal with customers.
+Employers look for entry-level employees who have the basic understanding of systems, as well as the soft skills needed to communicate with customers.
 HVAC technicians work directly with people, and must understand the basics of good customer service.
 MIAT College of Technology helps to prepare students to work in a professional customer-oriented environment.